 With winter upon us and temperatures starting to drop, it’s time to start thinking about cold and flu season – again.

 Children struggle with colds because of their inexperienced immune systems and their tendency to touch everything and anything (and then put it in their mouth).
-But you can do something to prevent colds.
+But you can do something to prevent colds and sickness.
 We’ve put together the ultimate cold fighting strategies for your kids!
 Read on…

 1. Elevate the Mattress

 Adding a lift to the mattress at the head of the bed helps your child’s sinuses drain more easily.
 A rolled towel or yoga mat should do the trick.